CDC and CDFI FAQs

 There is no national entity that certifies an organization as a CDC.
 Legally, a CDC is the same as any other nonprofit entity organized under section 501(c)3 of the Internal Revenue Code.
 Local community residents who are interested in forming a CDC should elect a board of directors, draft bylaws and file for incorporation with the SC Office of the Secretary of State.
 Once that process has been completed, they may apply to the federal Internal Revenue Service for designation as a tax-exempt nonprofit.
 The IRS designation is usually necessary for an organization to obtain grants and gifts from government entities, corporations, foundations and individuals.

-The SC Association of Non Profit Organizations (SCANPO) serves as a statewide network for nonprofit board members and staff.
-SCANPO provides a lot of information about effective organizational practices and acts as an advocate for the nonprofit sector.
+Together SC serves as a statewide network for nonprofit board members and staff.
+Together SC provides a lot of information about effective organizational practices and acts as an advocate for the nonprofit sector.
 It offers services directly to nonprofits of all sizes and types.

 Step 2: Get Certified